What is a Bill of Materials?

-- Maintenance planners use a BOM to help determine what parts to buy or what parts may be needed in the future.
+- Maintenance planners who help determine what parts to buy or what parts may be needed in the future.

-- Stockroom employees rely on a bill of materials to help them select which parts belong to a particular asset.
+- Stockroom employees who help identify which parts belong to a particular asset.

-- Maintenance technicians utilize a BOM to identify the parts to retrieve from a stockroom, or if parts are unavailable, who to call to order replacements.
+- Maintenance technicians who identify the parts to retrieve from a stockroom, or if parts are unavailable, who to call to order replacements.

-Because many different stakeholders will use the bill of materials, it is important to keep it up to date and periodically review it to ensure its accuracy.
+Because many different stakeholders will use the BOM, it is important to keep it up to date and periodically review it to ensure its accuracy.